CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 end
 ```

-If you want to use the CAMobileAppAnalytics SDK XCFramework please include the spec `CAMobileAppAnalytics/xcframework` in your Podfile:
+If you want to use the CAMobileAppAnalytics XCFramework, specify `pod CAMobileAppAnalytics/xcframework` in your **Podfile**
 ```
 target 'YourApp' do
     pod 'CAMobileAppAnalytics/xcframework'